 - 4. Turn on or restart the computer.
 If the computer is running, click Start, Shut Down (or Turn Off Computer), Restart. - 5.
 When you see the HP logo, press ESC to select the boot device: - If you're using a CD-ROM drive in the expansion base, select the CD-ROM drive as the boot device. - If you're using a PC Card or parallel port CD-ROM drive, select the floppy drive ("Removable device") as the boot device. - 6.
 When the Recovery CD dialog box appears, follow the displayed instructions.
+To perform a standard recovery, press 2, 1, 1.
 If prompted, accept the recommended partition size.
 If you install the factory software, the recovery process can take up to 15 minutes.